fortrabbit/legal/support-policy.md

+---
-# Support policy
+title: Support policy

-last modified: 18th of August 2021

-fortrabbit is a self-service hosting platform for PHP developers.
+lead: fortrabbit is a self-service hosting platform for web developers.
 Comprehensive documentation is included.
 There are still always questions.
 We are here to help.
 Here is our official support policy.
+reviewed: 2023-11-04 14:47:25
+---

 ## Support scope